 - decisions to accept or refuse an Estimate of Income;

-Appeals to the Social Security Appeals Tribunal
+Appeals to the Administrative Appeals Tribunal

-When an appeal is lodged, the Department of Human Services provides all relevant documents on the case to the SSAT and a copy is given to each party.
-The Tribunal is able to request that further information be provided to assist it to make a decision.
+When an appeal is lodged, DHS-Child Support provides all relevant documents to the AAT and a copy is given to each party.
+The Tribunal can request further information to assist it to make a decision.

-If a person is dissatisfied with an objection decision made by the Department of Human Services, he or she has 28 days in which to lodge an appeal to the SSAT.
-This time limit is usually strictly enforced.
-An application can be made to the SSAT for an extension of time in which to appeal.
+If a person is dissatisfied with an objection decision made by DHS-Child Support, s/he has 28 days in which to lodge an appeal to the AAT.
+This time limit is usually strictly enforced, although an application can be made to the AAT for an extension of time in which to appeal.

-Social Security Appeals Tribunal
+Administrative Appeals Tribunal